 George and Lynn Postell purchased the house in July, of 2008 and carried on the work of Peppi and Fran offering a unique, alternative lodging alternative to Auburn visitors.
 Each Main House guestroom features accessories associated with a particular owner and their time at Auburn.
 George and Lynn, though from the south, lived in Jacksonville, FL, Warminster, PA, and most recently, Ocean Pines, MD.
 All four of the Postell children graduated from Auburn.
 In spite of living in Maryland for 20 years, all four of the Postell children graduated from Auburn University.
 Son Mat graduated in ’02, with Doug ’06.
 Stephanie ‘09 and Christina ’10.
 George is a former Navy and NASA pilot and is now focused on improving his golf and enjoying the wonderful Auburn community.
 Lynn, a lifetime lover of books, is focused on being the ultimate grandmother.

 Stephen and Sarah Jenkins purchased the home in November 2013.
-Steve, an 1990 Auburn graduate, comes from a family of many Auburn grads with roots in Alabama.
-Sarah is a former teacher and bleeds Kentucky blue during basketball season.
-This could change with the with Bruce Pearl’s leadership!
-The Jenkins love to host families of students visiting Auburn, parents of Auburn students, visiting professors, families coming for swim meets and other extracurricular events and Auburn sports fans of all types!
-Their main reason for purchasing the Crenshaw Guest House is to share Christian hospitality and provide a comfortable, clean, home away from home for current and future friends visiting Auburn.
+Steve, a 1990 Auburn graduate, comes from a family of many Auburn grads with roots in Alabama.
+Sarah is a former teacher and bled Kentucky blue upon her arrival, though this changed with the influence of Bruce Pearl!
+The Jenkins loved hosting families of students visiting Auburn, parents of Auburn students, visiting professors, families coming for swim meets and other extracurricular events and Auburn sports fans of all types!
+Their main reason for purchasing the Crenshaw Guest House was to share Christian hospitality and provide a comfortable, clean, home away from home for current and future friends visiting Auburn.

 Come by and stay with us, and make your own history at the Crenshaw Guest House.